 NOTE** At the very least, most of the people we polled found this method preferable to being hit in the ribs by their “buddy,” flailing away in the dark with a 6-8# axe.

 EXPERIMENTATION WITH THE SMITHIT.
-The small hand sledge did a pretty good job of setting the Halligan adze or fork into the gap.
+In our experience with it, the small hand sledge did a pretty good job of setting the Halligan adze or fork into the gap.
 However, during our experimentation, we did some testing comparing the 3# hammer with a 3-3/4# flat-head axe on a short hand sledge handle.
 Both showed advantages and limitations.
 Having a slightly wider face, we felt the hand sledge gave slightly more consistent low/zero-visibility striking.
 It was also better balanced (which may have accounted for more accurate strikes.
 On the other hand, the flat-head axe provided an ever-present (and pretty effective) wedge.
 And, if the Halligan has squared off shoulders on the fork end, the narrow width of flat-head privides clear advantages when striking in low or zero-visibility conditions.

 - a) A 3# – 4# striking tool of your choice.

 - b) The Halligan(s) with the thickest fork (at the crotch or bottom of the fork) that you plan to use with this method.